-2011 Chevy Colorado this vehicle is assigned to the Fire Chief; it carries vital equipment for management of emergency incidents, along with basic EMS equipment, including an AED (Automated External Defibrillator).
-Cost per hour for this unit = \$23.18.
+2016 Chevy Colorado this vehicle is assigned to the Fire Chief; it carries vital equipment for management of emergency incidents, along with being licensed as a MFR (Medical First Responder vehicle) Cost per hour for this unit = \$23.18.
 Replacement in 5-7 years, (mileage/usage does play a factor).